DAB0mB/HotnCold/README.md

 # Hot&Cold

-Built for both Android and iOS, currently known to support Android only.
+Should work both on Android and iOS.
+Android is currently the main version used as a reference for development and testing.

 ## Setup